Code-Institute-Submissions/shane-os-umbrella-or-sunglasses_AprResub/README.md

 ## Resolution of Bugs:

-The main issues encountered when creating this website were with regards to the use of the fetch utility in javascript and the conditional displaying of images, text and icons.
+The main issues encountered when creating this website were with regards to the use of the fetch utility in javascript, the conditional displaying of images, text and icons.

 Initially I found the fetch function in javascript to be quite difficult to use.
 At the beginning when I was able to retrieve the JSON data I had trouble obtaining the exact weather data that I required.
 The data was show as "undefined" when shown in a browser.
 I overcame this confusion through the use of online materials such as the [javascript.info website](https://javascript.info/fetch) and the [w3 schools](https://www.w3schools.com/js/js_api_fetch.asp) orrganisation programming resources.